2011 Pittsburgh Panthers football team

 The 2011 Pittsburgh Panthers football team represented the University of Pittsburgh in the 2011 NCAA Division I FBS football season.
 The Panthers were led through the regular season by first-year head coach Todd Graham and played eight home games at Heinz Field.
 Defensive coordinator Keith Patterson was named interim coach for the season-ending bowl game after Graham resigned in favor of a head coaching position at Arizona State.

-Previous season

-In 2010, the Panthers finished 8–5 overall and 5–2 in the Big East to win a share of the Big East Championship with Connecticut and West Virginia and won the BBVA Compass Bowl against the Kentucky Wildcats.
-After the December 5 game against Cincinnati, head coach Dave Wannstedt resigned under pressure.
-On December 16, the University of Pittsburgh hired then Miami (Ohio) head coach Michael Haywood.
-Just 16 days later, on January 1, Haywood was fired by Pittsburgh after being charged with felony domestic violence.
-On January 10, Pitt hired Tulsa head coach Todd Graham.